SqrTT/underscore/README.md

 #Improved Underscore version for Demandware

 List of main changes:
 * for perfomance reason common used functions are moved to separete files.
 As result, for instance, method `forEach` might be used without loading whole library.
-If you put underscore into modules folder you can use functions:
+If your underscore is based in modules folder, you can use functions:
 ```javascript
 const map = require('underscore/map');
 ...